 The United States Navy Reserve is not as old as the United States Navy itself and some readers are confused by the comparative ages of the full-time active duty Navy and the Navy Reserve.
 A little history lesson explains why the Navy Reserve, known until 2005 as the United States Naval Reserve, doesn’t have an official history stretching all the way back to the 1700s.

-The Navy Reserve Birthday will be celebrated on Sunday, March 3, 2019.
+The Navy Reserve Birthday is celebrated on Thursday, March 3, 2022.

 A Brief History Of The Navy Reserve

 This reserve branch got its formal start on March 3, 1915 when it was known as the Federal Naval Reserve.
 This would last until 1916 when the Reserve was reorganized and re-christened the United States Naval Reserve Force.
-At the start of World War One, approximately eight thousand reserve members served, but by war’s end those numbers swelled to 250 thousand, according to Navy.mil.
+At the start of World War One, approximately 8,000 reserve members served, but by war’s end those numbers swelled to 250,000, according to Navy.mil.

 Those who serve in today’s Navy Reserve are generally accepted into the ranks between the ages of 18 and 39 years old, with prior-service military members given a different set of standards to meet for age and other factors than a new recruit who has never served before.
 Prior service military members who wish to join the Reserve must be able to serve 20 years of duty before age 60.